North Canton, Ohio

 North Canton is a city in Stark County, Ohio, United States.
-The population was 17,842 at the 2020 census.
+The population was 17,842 at the 2020 census, and was estimated at 17,677 in 2024.
 It is a suburb in the Canton–Massillon metropolitan area.

 History

-North Canton was established as the village of New Berlin in 1831.
+North Canton was established by "German settlers" February 19, 1831, as the Village of New Berlin; the first village platted in Plain Township in Stark County.
 Residents were primarily of German descent.
 During World War I, it became unfashionable to be associated with German culture via namesakes, so in 1918, the community changed the name of the town to North Canton.

-William H. "Boss" Hoover moved his tannery business from the family farm to the center of the New Berlin village in 1873.
+William H. "Boss" Hoover moved his tannery business from his family farm to the center of the New Berlin village in 1873.
 The first upright vacuum cleaner was invented in June 1908 in North Canton by department store janitor James M. Spangler.
 Hoover bought the patent, and The Hoover Company became the world's largest manufacturer of vacuum cleaners by the 1930s.
 In 2007, Hoover officially shut down its production facility in North Canton due to a financial incentive to outsource work.

 Geography

 The West Branch of Nimishillen Creek flows through the city.

-According to the United States Census Bureau, the city has a total area of 6.40 sqmi, all land.
+According to the United States Census Bureau, the city has a total area of 6.425 sqmi, all land.

 Demographics

+According to realtor website Zillow, the average price of a home as of November 30, 2025, in North Canton is $277,559.

+As of the 2023 American Community Survey, there are 8,271 estimated households in North Canton with an average of 2.00 persons per household.
+The city has a median household income of $72,193.
+Approximately 6.2% of the city's population lives at or below the poverty line.
+North Canton has an estimated 62.2% employment rate, with 38.1% of the population holding a bachelor's degree or higher and 97.8% holding a high school diploma.
+There were 8,552 housing units at an average density of 1331.05 /sqmi.

+The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (97.5%), Spanish (0.6%), Indo-European (1.5%), Asian and Pacific Islander (0.4%), and Other (0.0%).

+The median age in the city was 45.9 years.